-Notarizing or Acknowledging a DEED Deeds do not have to be notarized or acknowledged in order to be VALID They do have to be notarized or acknowledged to be RECORDED Four Types of Deeds Organized in descending order from the nost promises to the one with the least 0.
-0. 0.
-0. 0.
-0. 0.
-0. 0.
-0. General Warranty • Highest type of deed • Most common • GrantORs usually deliver general warranty deeds • Most promises General Warranty I have the right to convey.
+Chapter 4 Notarizing or Acknowledging a DEED Deeds do not have to be notarized or acknowledged in order to be VALID They do have to be notarized or acknowledged to be RECORDED Four Types of Deeds Organized in descending order from the one with the most promises to the one with the least •General Warranty Deed •Special Warranty Deed •Bargain & Sale Deed •Quit-Claim Deed General Warranty • Highest type of deed • Most common • GrantORs usually deliver general warranty deeds • Most promises I have the right to convey.
 There are no encumbrances.
 You have the right to quiet enjoyment and I warrant it against all claims back to the beginning of time.
-The NC Offer to Purchase & Ontract Image: Contract Image: Contract Image: Contract
+The NC Offer to Purchase & Contract • Requires the seller to deliver to the buyer a general warranty deed • The deed does not have to be notarized or recorded to make it valid • Notarization and recordation are required to make the deed enforceable against third-party claims